Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-02-building-a-ray-tracer-part-1-hello-manta-ray.md

 At the time, *Super Mario 64* was both impressive due to the fantastic gameplay (but that's a topic for another day!) as for its visuals.
 Especially regarding the latter, the video game industry hasn't been resting on its laurels.
 Nowadays the polygon count is pumped up the wazoo due to ever-increasing hardware power, and many fancy rendering techniques are applied.
 One of these rendering techniques reached proper buzzword status in the past few years: **ray tracing**.
 It has been a staple of the movie industry for quite a while now, but recently it's popping up in games as well.
 But why?
 What's so special about ray tracing?

 ![Super Mario 64 RT](https://media.techeblog.com/images/nintendo-super-mario-64-ray-tracing-modding.jpg){: w="320" h="320" style="max-width: 50%" .right }
 Ray tracers are so-called **physically based renderers**.
 They aim to model light transport between a virtual camera and light sources in a program.
 This makes them incredibly intuitive to reason about, as this is exactly what happens in real life!
 For example, light sources such as the sun or a clip-on *GameBoy* light emit rays of energy, also known as *photons*.
-These photons travel around your surroundings, bouncing against various objects along the way until some of them reach your eyes.
+These photons travel around your surroundings, bouncing against various objects along the way until some of them reach your eyes, resulting in a picture on your retina.
 Ray tracers mimic these laws of nature, allowing them to produce photo-realistic images.

 In short, ray tracing is pretty rad.
 So why not try our hand at making one?
 In this series I will walk you through the process of writing **Manta Ray**, my custom ray tracer (yes, I'm proud of that name).